 We remain optimistic that the state of California will continue to utilize out-of-state beds to alleviate its severe overcrowding situation.
 However, several legal proceedings have challenged the State's ability to send inmates out-of-state.
 Legislative enactments or additional legal proceedings, including a proceeding under federal jurisdiction that could potentially reduce the number of inmates in the California prison system, may impact the out-of-state transfer of inmates or could result in the return of inmates we currently house for the CDCR.
-Further, the expiration of the statutory authority to transfer California inmates to out-of-state private correctional facilities coincides with the expiration of our management contract on June 30, 2011.
-If transfers from California are limited as a result of one or more of these proceedings, or if the authority to transfer inmates out-of-state to our facilities is not extended upon expiration, we would market the beds housed by the CDCR to other federal and state customers.
-The return of the California inmates to the state of California would have a significant adverse impact on our financial position, results of operations, and cash flows.
+If transfers from California are limited as a result of one or more of these proceedings, we would market the beds designated for the CDCR, including those that are provided at our new La Palma Correctional Center, to other federal and state customers.
+While we currently believe we would ultimately be able to fill a substantial portion of such beds, the utilization would likely be at a much slower pace.